Sign-in to Account

 Carpenter queen ants pose a unique challenge in pest control due to their remarkable longevity.
 A carpenter ant queen can live up to 25-30 years, which is extraordinarily long-lived for an insect.
 Unlike their worker counterparts, carpenter queen ants have wings, allowing them to fly and start new nests, making infestations more difficult to eradicate.
 Because of their long life, these queens will lay thousands of eggs, enabling colonies to rapidly repopulate even after treatment.
 To effectively control carpenter ant infestations, it is crucial to locate and eliminate the queen ant.
 Killing worker ants alone will not prevent the colony from rebuilding.
 Specialized techniques, such as baiting or targeted insecticide applications, are often employed to target and eliminate carpenter queen ants.

-If ants are present inside your home, or you have anthills in your yard, your best bet is to call a pest control expert such as Aptive Environmental.
+If ants are present inside your home, or you have anthills in your yard, your best bet is to call a pest control expert such as Aptive Pest Control.
 Depending on species and habitat, an Aptive pest specialist will be able to determine the most effective and safest treatment option.
 Furthermore, if the colony is not located in your yard, it can be difficult to locate.
 An Aptive pest specialist will be able to control and treat ants in hard-to-reach places such as your home’s crawl spaces and ductwork.
 Aptive’s dedication to customer service and commitment to the environment distinguish us from our competitors.
-If you have a pest problem that needs controlling, call Aptive Environmental today.
+If you have a pest problem that needs controlling, call Aptive Pest Control today.

 Learn more about ants